 Interpreting the data

 In order to identify the true beneficiary of multiple ownership pooled accounts, a sample of these accounts from company share registers were analysed.
-Assumptions for pooled and excluded shareholdings are further described in the methods section of the background notes.
-Tables 2, 4, 5, 8, 9, 11, A and B show sector of beneficial owner after the multiple ownership pooled nominee accounts and excluded shares in paper form have been allocated to a category of beneficial owner.
+The analysis is further described in the methods section of the background notes.
+Tables 2, 4, 5, 8, 9, 11, A and B show the sector of beneficial owner after the multiple ownership pooled nominee accounts and excluded shares in paper form have been allocated to a category of beneficial owner.

-In 1998 the survey switched to using data from the Euroclear (CREST) system which led to discontinuities.
+Care should be taken when making comparisons between years.
+In 1998 the survey switched to using data from the Euroclear (CREST) system, which led to discontinuities.
 The largest impact was that some companies previously classified to unit trusts and investment trusts are now classified as other financial institutions.
 This makes long-term trends in these sectors hard to identify.
+Note also that the analysis of pooled nominee accounts was not updated between 1998 and 2008.
+For each of these years the 1997 analysis was used to compile the results.

 Note that the share ownership analysis has not been carried out at uniform intervals and care should be taken when interpreting figures 3 to 7 and tables A and B.